-Yoast SEO & Yoast SEO Premium analysis Glossary of terms
+Yoast SEO and Yoast SEO Premium analysis: glossary

 Focus keyphrases, exact matches, synonyms, words forms and related keywords… In the Yoast SEO assessments, especially since the 9.0 update, you’ll find quite some terms that require a bit of explanation.
 In this glossary of terms, you’ll find the clarification of our terminology.
 We’ll explain what we mean by each term and we’ll provide some examples to illustrate the meaning too.